 IF NOT NOW THEN WHEN?

 This is a question my husband and I asked ourselves a lot in the year 2000.
-We were recently married and always talked about taking an epic adventure to Bolivia.
-It was going to be “epic” because we didn’t want to just fly to Bolivia, we wanted to get there by land.
+We were recently married and always talked about taking an "epic" adventure to Bolivia.
+It was going to be “epic” because we didn’t want to just fly to Bolivia, we wanted to get there by backpacking.

-Today I will share with you my experience backpacking to Bolivia.
-Bolivia is situated in the middle of South America and is a country that has a special place in my heart as both my parents are from there.
-To get there by land, we would have to get through North America, Central America and finally arrive in South America.
+Bolivia is in the middle of South America and is a country that has a special place in my heart as both my parents are from there.
+To get there by land, we would have to get through North America, Central America, and finally arrive in South America.

 I loved the planning part of this trip.
 To be able to take a trip of this magnitude, a lot of planning had to be done.